hansake/leakomatic-home-automation/README.md

 options:
   -h, --help            show this help message and exit -m MODE, --mode MODE  Put on or of home mode.
-0 is home, 1 is away -u USERNAME, --username USERNAME
+0 is home, 1 is away, 2 is sleep -u USERNAME, --username USERNAME
                         Username to cloud.leakomatic.com
   -p PASSWORD, --password PASSWORD